ErnestChiu2023/Accomplishly/README.md

 # node to do app
-- Created a Simple to do app by using node.js, expressjs and mongoDB
+I created application to help learn how to setup a simple web server and the basics of Node and Express.js.
+This application is a simple to do list application that has CRUD functionality and is connected to a mongodb database.